nturaga/biocparallel_singularity/README.md

 packages along with the appropriate R version.

-Reproducibility: The exact software installed on every container can be reproduced with a Dockerfile, which can be easily distributed.
+Reproducibility: The exact software installed on every container can be reproduced with a **Dockerfile**, and these can be easily distributed.
 In terms of Bioconductor containers, the version of R and each Bioconductor package installed can be reproduced easily.